airbytehq/airbyte/airbyte-integrations/connectors/destination-qdrant/README.md

 #### Building via Gradle
 From the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:destination-langchain:build
+./gradlew :airbyte-integrations:connectors:destination-qdrant:build
 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/destinations/langchain) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `destination_langchain/spec.json` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/destinations/qdrant) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `destination_qdrant/spec.json` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `destination langchain test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `destination qdrant test creds` and place them into `secrets/config.json`.

 ### Locally running the connector